AndrewBk1/NTSFinal/README.md

 # NTSFinal - Network Vulnerability Scanner and Report Generator - Version 1.0

 ## Purpose
-Scan a network using nmap, categorize the information, and provide help on how to most efficiently strengthen the chosen network.
+The network address chosen will be scanned by Nmap, revealing opened ports and services.
+That data will be sorted and categorized into an output report.
+The script will react to input provided by the scan to notice potential vulnerabilities to the network and provide guidance to improving the security of the network.

 This the project in this repository is the culmination of a semester of learning and understanding from my Shell Scripting class which dives into several of the basics and best practices for Bash scripting.